University of Pennsylvania

 New answer posted

-According to the official source, UPenn believes in conducting a thorough review of the applications once they are received.
-The comprehensive review includes various aspects that are beyond academics.
-Although academics will remain the foremost factors, things like extracurricular activities, community service, and interests outside the classroom are highly crucial.
+According to officials, UPenn believes in conducting a thorough review of the applications once they are received.
+Review includes various factors that are beyond academics.
+Although academics will remain of the most important factors, things like extracurricular activities, community service and interests outside the classroom are highly crucial.

 New answer posted